freddy4san/complimenter/README.md

 9 out of 10 doctors say you have practically radiant knees.

 This is a fork of [deoxxa/complimenter](http://github.com/deoxxa/complimenter) with a whole load of new words added.
+It can be used as a node module or use the rest api on [https://complimentr.com](https://complimentr.com)

 Overview
 --------